Replication of Examples in Chapter 5

 \begin{equation} \label{eq:testscr-str-1} TestScore_i = \beta_0 + \beta_1 STR_i + u_i \end{equation}

-We first read data from the Stata file, caschool.dta
+We first read data from the Stata file, caschool.dta, into R.

 library(AER) library(foreign) classdata <- read.dta("caschool.dta")